Gentile da Fabriano: Venice (c. 1405–1420)

-Florence
+Florence (c.
+1420–1427)

 On 6 August 1420, Gentile was in Florence, where he painted his famous altarpiece depicting the Adoration of the Magi (1423) commissioned by Palla Strozzi.
 This work, which is now in the Uffizi, is regarded as one of the masterpieces of the International Gothic style and had a lasting influence on Italian Renaissance painting.
-This work also demonstrated his improved naturalistic technique that used light to create dimensions and perspective.
-His use of contrasting light brought the figures to life, making them appear more naturalistic human.
+This work demonstrated his improved naturalistic technique with the use of light to create dimensions and perspective.
+His use of contrasting light brought the figures to life, making them appear more naturally human.
 His other works in Florence include the Intercession Altarpiece (1420–1423) and the Quaratesi Polyptych (May 1425).
 In June–August 1425, he was in Siena, where he painted a Madonna with Child, now lost, for the Palazzo dei Notai in Piazza del Campo.
-Between August 1425 and October of the same year, he was in Orvieto, where he painted his fresco of the Madonna and Child in the Cathedral, where it still remains today.
-The work has, however, been restored since its original painting.
-Also sometime between 1420 and 1425, Gentile painted another work, an Annunciation, in the Vatican Pinacoteca.
-This painting contains a number of unique features and uses light to visualize the ut vitrum metaphor, which creates glass-like images.
+Between August and October 1425, he was in Orvieto, where he painted a fresco of the Madonna and Child in the Cathedral, where it still remains today.
+The work has since been restored.

+Between 1420 and 1425, Gentile painted another work, an Annunciation, in the Vatican Pinacoteca.
+This painting contains a number of unique features and uses the so-called ut vitrum metaphor, that is a special use of light creating glass-like images.
 Gentile also demonstrates this technique in the predella.
-The Nativity scene contains three different sources of light (the moon, the angel above and the Christ child) to form the first realistic depiction of night in Renaissance art.
+The Nativity scene contains three different sources of light (the moon, the angel above and the Christ child) and represents the first realistic depiction of night in Renaissance art.

 Rome (1427)

 In 1427 Gentile arrived in Rome.
 There, he was commissioned by Pope Martin V to decorate the nave of the Basilica of St. John in Lateran.
-However, Gentile is known to have died later in the year sometime before 14 October 1427.
+However, Gentile is known to have died soon thereafter, before 14 October 1427.
 The nave would later be completed by Pisanello after Gentile's death.
-Gentile is commonly said to have been buried in the church now called S. Francesca Romana in Florence, but his tomb vanished; there is evidence, however, that he may be buried in the church of Santa Maria in Trastevere, in Rome.
+Gentile was reported buried in the church now called S. Francesca Romana in Florence, but his tomb can no longer be traced there; other sources report that he may be buried in the church of Santa Maria in Trastevere, in Rome.

-Islamic Influence: Mamluk Metalwork
+Arabic influence: Mamluk metalwork

+The Mamluk Sultanate is well-known for its production of metalwork objects, most of which include inscriptions in Arabic script.
+Venice was among the early important centers of trade for Islamic goods in Europe, and in turn, traditional Islamic forms were highly desired by European patrons because of their associations with "exotic" Other of Jerusalem and the Holy Land.
+Halos painted with patterns based on Mamluk metalworks reveal the types of commercial and artistic exchanges that were taking place in other Italian city-states, like Florence.
+The fact that Florence secured two major seaports, Pisa and Livorno, in 1406 and 1421 respectively, illustrates the increased diplomatic ties between the Florentines and Mamluks.